revolunet/angular-google-analytics/README.md

 ```

+## AdBlock EasyPrivacy

+AdBlock has a module named [EasyPrivacy](https://easylist-downloads.adblockplus.org/easyprivacy.txt) that is meant to block web tracking scripts. angular-google-analytics.js gets filtered out by the EasyPrivacy blacklist.

+Users who are already concatenating and minifying their scripts should not notice a problem as long as the new script name is not also on the EasyPrivacy blacklist.
+Alternatively, consider changing the filename manually.

 ## Licence
 As AngularJS itself, this module is released under the permissive [MIT license](http://revolunet.mit-license.org).
 Your contributions are always welcome.